Standalone to Cluster Migration

 After microservices are started, enter the

-containerkubectl exec -it $(kubectl get pod | grep config | awk '{print $1}') bash
+configcontainerkubectl exec -it $(kubectl get pod | grep config | awk 'NR==1{print $1}') -- bash -

 In the

-indexessource /entrypoint.sh && mongodbUpdateIndex
+configcontainer, refresh themongodbindexessource /entrypoint.sh && mongodbUpdateIndex -

 In the

-indexessource /entrypoint.sh && resetCollaborationIndex
+configcontainer, refresh theelasticsearchindexessource /entrypoint.sh && resetCollaborationIndex

 At this point, the data migration is complete 👏.
 Next, log in to the system using the new environment’s access address to verify.